Hes-Siemelink/hes-release-demo-integration/doc/tutorial.md

 ### _Explains Python SDK_

-The Digital.ai Python SDK is a set of tools that developers can use to create container-based tasks.
+The Digital.ai Release Python SDK **(digitalai-release-sdk)** is a set of tools that developers can use to create container-based tasks.

 The BaseTask abstract class in the SDK is a blueprint for defining tasks.
 It contains several methods and attributes that can be utilized by subclasses of the BaseTask class.
 To create a custom task, developers need to create a new class that extends the BaseTask abstract class and implement the task logic in the subclass.